200hr YTT FAQ’s

 4) 15 Class Observations - Approx 20hrs (over the course of the whole training)

-Students will be required to attend 15 classes over the course of the training - due to this training being an intensive format, students can begin their observations ASAP after making their deposit and being accepted into the program.
-These classes can be in any yoga or meditation style, and should be at least 1 hour in duration.
-Classes should be mostly Asana focused, with a maximum 2 "meditation" only classes.
 Trainees will participate in at least 10 of the 15 classes (optional to "observe only" 5 of the classes, with the teacher that is leading the class's advanced permission to observe only) and then spend about 15-30mins afterward to write a reflection about the class.
 They will also log where they took the class (studio name & location), the style of the class, and teacher's name.
 This is designed to give students an opportunity to experience different styles and teachers outside of those offered during the teacher training.

 **Observations must be completed before the trainee will be awarded their 200HR certification.
 If the trainee needs more time after the training to complete the observations, that can be negotiated - please talk to Rachel about it :)

-what books will i need for the training?
+What books will I need for the training?

 1) Living Your Yoga - by Judith Lasater